kpireporter/kpireporter/docs/plugins/index.rst

 Plugins are Python modules, and can be installed however you prefer, e.g., with ``pip``.
-Plugins must be installed into the same Python path as Reportcard, as that is how they are automatically discovered at runtime.
+Plugins must be installed into the same Python path as KPI Reporter, as that is how they are automatically discovered at runtime.

 .. _plugins-built-in: